HealthSamurai/documentation/modules-1/workflow-engine/README.md

 # Workflow Engine

-## Workflow Engine ComponentsOverview
+## Workflow Engine Components Overview

-The Aidbox workflow engine is a core module of the Aidbox FHIR backend which allows to define and execute custom business logic based on the data state and events in Aidbox.
+The Aidbox workflow engine is a core module of the Aidbox FHIR backend that allows you to define and execute custom business logic based on the data state and events in Aidbox.

-Having a workflow engine tightly integrated with FHIR server offers numerous benefits for healthcare organizations seeking to optimize their processes and improve patient care.
-Here are some key advantages:&#x20;
+Having a workflow engine tightly integrated with a FHIR server offers numerous benefits for healthcare organizations seeking to optimize their processes and improve patient care.
+Here are some key advantages:

 1. Seamless data access and manipulation: With direct access to FHIR resources and operations, workflows can easily read, create, update, and delete healthcare data without the need for complex data integration or mapping.
 2. Real-time event processing: The event-driven architecture allows the workflow engine to respond immediately to changes in FHIR data, enabling rapid adaptation and reaction to various healthcare scenarios.